ternaris/marv-robotics/docs/install/native.rst

   <https://github.com/ternaris/marv-robotics>`_

-System dependenices
+System dependencies
 -------------------

-MARV Robotics needs Python 3.7 and ships all components to open bag files and process ROS messages.
-If you need any ROS libraries for your nodes, please let us know if we can assist making them available for Python 3.7.
+MARV Robotics needs Python 3.8 and ships all components to open bag files and process ROS messages (ROS1 and ROS2).
+On top of Ubuntu focal ROS1 and ROS2 releases are available using Python 3.8.
+Please let us know if you experience any issues or need support for an older version of Python.

-Ubuntu bionic
+Ubuntu focal
-^^^^^^^^^^^^^
+^^^^^^^^^^^^

 In general, MARV Robotics works on any Linux system.
-For Ubuntu bionic the following will install the necessary system dependencies.
+For Ubuntu focal the following will install the necessary system dependencies.

 .. code-block:: console